 The Word for Today

-We were delighted to introduce for 2020 a special 1-year edition of this very popular devotional – printed especially for Solomon Islanders.
+In 2020 we were delighted to be able to introduce a special 1-year edition of this very popular devotional – printed especially for Solomon Islanders.

 Meet our UCB Solomon Islands team